-In their own words, they recount their experiences of losing their homes, land, livelihoods, and families as a direct result of political violence.
-They describe being tortured in detention, firebombed at home, or beaten up or raped to "punish" votes for the opposition.
-Those living abroad in exile or forced to flee to neighboring countries recount their escapes, of cutting through fences, swimming across crocodile-infested rivers, and entrusting themselves to human smugglers.
-This book includes Zimbabweans of every age, class and political conviction, from farm laborers to academics, from artists and opposition leaders to ordinary Zimbabweans: men and women simply trying to survive as a once thriving nation heads for collapse.
+Hope Deferred asks the question: How did Zimbabwe, a country with so much promise—a stellar education system, a growing middle class, a sophisticated economic infrastructure, a liberal constitution, and an independent judiciary—come so close to collapse?
+In their own words, Zimbabweans tell their stories of losing their homes, land, livelihoods, and families as a direct result of political violence.
+They describe being tortured in detention, firebombed at work, or beaten up or raped to “punish” votes for the opposition.
+Those forced to flee to neighboring countries recount their escapes: cutting through fences, swimming across crocodile-infested rivers, and entrusting themselves to human smugglers.
+This book includes.
+Zimbabweans of every age, class, and political conviction—from farm laborers and academics to doctors and artists—ordinary people surviving the fragmentation of a once-thriving nation.

 “Hope Deferred might be the most important publication to have come out of Zimbabwe in the past thirty years.”